 The LDI Small Grants Program requests proposals for pilot research grants in the broad category of health systems and health policy research.
 The proposals investigate emerging medical, economic, social, and policy issues that influence how health care is organized, financed, managed, and delivered with particular interest in projects aligned with our four priority areas: (1) care for vulnerable populations; (2) coverage and access to health care; (3) improving care for older adults; and (4) the opioid epidemic.

 LDI's communications staff can assist Senior Fellows and Associate Fellows in repackaging and effectively communicating their research and expertise for different audiences.

-The LDI graphics department offers a Poster Printing Service to all LDI Senior Fellows and Associate Fellows who are the first or second author on a poster.
+LDI offers a Poster Printing Service to all LDI Senior Fellows and Associate Fellows who are the first or second author on a poster.